 I wrote for Slant’d Magazine’s annual anthology on the subject of taboo and the history of tattoo, available for purchase here (or email me and I will send a copy of just my piece).

 Asian American Writers’ Workshop nominated my creative nonfiction piece “Carrying the Fire in the Windy City: A Personal History of Race and the American Outdoors, from Chicago’s Red Summer to Japanese American Incarceration," for a 2019 Pushcart Prize.

-Sojourners Magazine has published a few recent articles including a film review of Get Out, reporting on Lenten hashtags of lament, and a reflection on the 75th anniversary of the Japanese American incarceration.
+Sojourners Magazine has hosted my film reviews of Parasite and Get Out, as well as my writing on Digital Sacraments, Lenten hashtags of lament, and the 75th anniversary of the Japanese American incarceration.

-The Pacific Citizen is a nationally-circulated historically Japanese American newspaper, for whom I’ve written book and television reviews, tackled questions of Nikkei women liberation, memorializing our World War II incarceration, and the relationship between Japanese and African American racial stereotypes and reparations movements.
-I also chronicled my time as a representative of the Japanese American Citizens League while in Selma for the fiftieth anniversary of the 1965 march for voting rights.
+The Pacific Citizen is a historically Japanese American community newspaper, for whom I’ve written book and television reviews, explored intra-community conversations about Nikkei women's liberation, memorializing incarceration history, and the relationship between Nikkei and African American racial stereotypes and reparations movements.
+I also chronicled my time in Selma for the fiftieth anniversary of the 1965 march for voting rights.